marcelauliano/MitoHiFi/README.md

 ## 4. Running MitoHiFi with the test data

-1-) To run MitoHiFi, first you need a close-related mitochondria sequence in fasta and genbank format.
-We have a script that can help you fetch this data from NCBI database.
-Given the name of the species you are assembling, the script is going to look for the closest mitochondria it can find on NCBI.
-By default the script searches for an available mitochondria assembly of the exactly same species.
-If it's not available the search goes on for a phylogenetically close candidate (based on NCBI taxonomy).
+To run MitoHiFi, you first need a closely related mitochondrial sequence in both FASTA and GenBank formats.
+We provide a script that can assist you in retrieving this data from the NCBI database.
+When provided with the species name you are assembling, the script will search for the nearest available mitochondrial assembly on NCBI.
+By default, the script looks for an exact match of the species for an available mitochondrial assembly.
+If an exact match is not found, it continues the search for a phylogenetically close candidate based on NCBI taxonomy.

 ### 4.1 Running MitoHiFi with test dataset starting from reads (-r)